elearning-x/certificat-ia/Part_1/1.9/p1_9_1_lab_logistic_en.md

 ## Prediction and Estimated Probabilities

-Display the predictions for the sample data using the `predict` method (without arguments) on the `reg` model.
+Display the predictions for the sample data using the `predict` method (without arguments) on the `modele` model.
 What does this vector represent?

 -   Probability of having a disease for each age value in the sample.
 -   Probability of not having a disease for each age value in the sample.